shiver-me-timbers/smt-cloudformation-parent/README.md

 ## Why

 CloudFormation templates can be rather difficult to create because of the need to go back and forth from the template and the resource documentation.
-Also small syntax mistakes will not be found until the template is run which is a slow feedback loop.
+Also the feedback loop on small syntax errors is quite long because they will not be found until the template is actually run.

 Having all the CloudFormation constructs mapped into type safe Java objects allows the resources to have a level of self documentation and much easier discovery through IDE autocompletion.
 It also provides realtime validation through the